 State Health Insurance Program National Technical Assistance Center: 877-839-2675

 PRA Disclosure Statement According to the Paperwork Reduction Act of 1995, no persons are required to respond to a collection of information unless it displays a valid OMB control number.
 The valid OMB control number for this collection is 0938-0976.
 The time required to complete this information collection is estimated to average 30 minutes per response, including the time to review instructions, search existing data resources, and gather the data needed, and complete and review the information collection.
 If you have any comments concerning the accuracy of the time estimate(s) or suggestions for improving this form, please write to CMS, 7500 Security Boulevard, Attn: PRA Reports Clearance Officer, Baltimore, Maryland 21244-1850.

-CMS does not discriminate in its programs and activities.
-To request this publication in an alternative format, please call 1-800-MEDICARE or email: AltFormat@cms.hhs.gov.
+CMS does not discriminate in its programs and activities: To request this form in an accessible format (e.g., Braille, Large Print, Audio CD) contact your Medicare Drug Plan.
+If you need assistance contacting your plan, call: 1-800-MEDICARE.